Create a new type of role for not project specific maintenance

 However, this is not what I would expect from that permission.
 I expected, that a user with that permission were able to create a subproject on the project with that permission only.
 That permission being consequently project specific.
 The opportunity to create projects anywhere in the project tree is something that I would expect from an admin user only.

 Another example is the creation of trackers and issue states and its management (workflows et al.), or the creation of custom fields.
 This is currently only possible to admin users.

 In large installations which are used by many different organizational units of a company, this can lead to a large indirection, as it is not feasible to have a huge amount of real admins with the ability to look in every project.
 So requests to have certain features added have to be directed to one of the few admin users.

 To solve this, I propose an additional type of role.
 These new roles can be assigned to a user but no project.
 They should allow to grant a user certain global rights, like the creation of global projects, custom fields, new trackers, ...
 The goal is to prevent the misusage of global permission checks as done by he "create project" permission check in the

 I think, these new roles could be fairly easily patched into the existing permission model and providing similar functionality as the global check.
 But the permissions / roles are explicitly declared by the user, who can then better understand the consequences of certain permissions.

 #1 Updated by Andrea Campi about 8 years ago

 In addition to the examples provided by Holger, I would like to see a "user manager" role that would allow a user (IT staff) to create new users and assign them to groups.
 The rationale is that offloading some "grunt work" without giving my IT staff access to all projects, since some of them contain confidential information.

-#2 Updated by Jean-Philippe Lang almost 8 years ago
+#2 Updated by Jean-Philippe Lang about 8 years ago

 I agree that it would be a real improvement.